OpenHackPwC4/DrivingSkills/apis/trips/README.md

 # Pipeline

-Created a new Pipeline that should trigger on POI-Api changes
+Created a new Pipeline that should trigger on POI-Api changes.
+It should build and test the changes in POI-Api dot net application.